openliero/lierolibre/README.txt

   !
 Changing integers to strings, strings to integers, etc.
   !
 Changing the sine and cosine tables

+To use custom levels place the .lev files in the 'settings' directory.

 In order to make lierolibre load and write files differently you will need to use the command line, to start a command line prompt in the lierolibre directory run the lierolibre-cmd.bat script.